 [collector] DumpSupported = true

-By default, ActiveGate saves memory dumps in
+Unless configured otherwise, ActiveGate saves memory dumps in a default directory.

 dumpDir property in this section.
 For example: